microsoft/vscode-cmake-tools/docs/cmake-presets.md

-# Configure and build with CMake Presets in VS Code
+# Configure and build with CMake Presets in Visual Studio Code

-CMake supports two files, `CMakePresets.json` and `CMakeUserPresets.json`, that allow users to specify common configure, build, and test options and share them with others. `CMakePresets.json` integration is available in cmake-tools version 1.7 and later.
+CMake supports two files that allow users to specify common configure, build, and test options and share them with others:`CMakePresets.json` and `CMakeUserPresets.json`.
+You can use these files to drive CMake in Visual Studio and Visual Studio Code, in a continuous integration (CI) pipeline, and from the command line.

-`CMakePresets.json` and `CMakeUserPresets.json` can be used to drive CMake in Visual Studio and Visual Studio Code, in a Continuous Integration (CI) pipeline, and from the command line. `CMakePresets.json` is intended to save project-wide builds, and `CMakeUserPresets.json` is intended for developers to save their own local builds.
+`CMakePresets.json` is for saving project-wide builds.
+Its integration is available in cmake-tools version 1.7 and later. `CMakeUserPresets.json` is for developers to save their own local builds.

 This article contains information about `CMakePresets.json` integration in the CMake Tools extension for Visual Studio Code.
+Here are helpful links:
 - For more information on the format of `CMakePresets.json`, see the official [CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).
 - For more information on the Microsoft vendor maps and macro expansion, see [`CMakePresets.json` and `CMakeUserPresets.json` Microsoft vendor maps](https://docs.microsoft.com/cpp/build/cmake-presets-json-reference).
-- For more information on how to use `CMakePresets.json` in Visual Studio, see [Configure and build with CMake Presets in Visual Studio](https://docs.microsoft.com/cpp/build/cmake-presets-vs)
+- For more information on how to use `CMakePresets.json` in Visual Studio, see [Configure and build with CMake Presets in Visual Studio](https://docs.microsoft.com/cpp/build/cmake-presets-vs).

-`CMakePresets.json` is a recommended alternative to kits and variants files.
-See [Enable `CMakePresets.json` in the CMake Tools extension](#enable-cmakepresetsjson-in-the-cmake-tools-extension) to enable or disable `CMakePresets.json` integration in the CMake Tools extension.
+We recommend `CMakePresets.json` as an alternative to kits and variants files.
+To enable or disable `CMakePresets.json` integration in the CMake Tools extension, see [Enable `CMakePresets.json` in the CMake Tools extension](#enable-cmakepresetsjson-in-the-cmake-tools-extension).

 ## Supported CMake and `CMakePresets.json` versions

-The CMake Tools extension supports `CMakePresets.json` and `CMakeUserPresets.json` files version 2 or higher.
+The CMake Tools extension supports version 2 or later for the `CMakePresets.json` and `CMakeUserPresets.json` files.
 You can update your file version by incrementing the version field in the root object.
 For an example and more information, see [`CMakePresets.json`](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html#format).

-CMake version 3.20 or higher is required when invoking CMake with `CMakePresets.json` (version 2 or higher) from the command line.
-CMake Tools reads and evaluates `CMakePresets.json` and `CMakeUserPresets.json`, and does not invoke CMake directly with the `--preset` option.
-This means CMake version 3.20 or higher is not strictly required when building with `CMakePresets.json` inside Visual Studio Code.
-We recommend using at least CMake version 3.14 or higher.
+CMake version 3.20 or later is required when you're invoking CMake with `CMakePresets.json` (version 2 or later) from the command line.
+CMake Tools reads and evaluates `CMakePresets.json` and `CMakeUserPresets.json`.
+It doesn't invoke CMake directly with the `--preset` option.
+So, CMake version 3.20 or later isn't strictly required when you're building with `CMakePresets.json` inside Visual Studio Code.
+We recommend using CMake version 3.14 or later.

 ## Enable `CMakePresets.json` in the CMake Tools extension